silx-kit/pyFAI/doc/source/operations/windows.rst

 Install pyFAI from sources
 --------------------------

-The sources of pyFAI are available at https://github.com/silx-kit/pyFAI/releases the development is performed on https://github.com/silx-kit/pyFAI
+The sources of pyFAI are available at https://github.com/silx-kit/pyFAI

 In addition to the Python interpreter, you will need *the* `C compiler compatible with your Python interpreter <https://wiki.python.org/moin/WindowsCompilers>`_.